aniketdhole07/aniketdhole07/README.md

 # Hi everyone :wave:

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
-I'm an **Undergrad Computer Engineering Student🎓 [@PCCOE Pune](https://www.pccoepune.com/)**.
-I am passionate about Robotics and Computer Vision.
-I love building interesting and amazing projects in Biotechnical and Agriculture Field. <br/><br/>
+I am an incoming student at [Northeastern University](https://coe.northeastern.edu/) in Boston for my MS in Computer Vision and Machine Learning.
+I have my undergrad from [Pimpri Chinchwad College of Engineering in Computer Engineering🎓](https://www.pccoepune.com/) in Computer Engineering, working on Computer Vision projects in Agriculture and Healthcare using Edge and Parallel Computing

+Currently, I am the Co-Founder and Software Engineer at Vuna Technologies (VunaTec) where I am working on making Drones with Multispectral Cameras and a Farm Mapping Software to predict and avoid Pre-Harvest losses for farmers.

+I have experience in IoT Devices and Robotics, where I explored areas such as Computer Networks, Hardware Interfacing, Navigation, Inverse Kinematics and Path Planning of Robots. <br/><br/>

 [See My Website](https://aniketdhole.in/)

-- 🔭 I’m currently working on a Drone Project for Farm Mapping
+- 🔭 I’m currently working on a Drone Project for Farm Mapping , Check It Out [Link](https://aniketdhole.in/project/drone.html)
 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  I enjoy working on
   - 🖼 Computer Vision
   - 🤖 Robotics